Teachers’ contracts are subject to the Lebanese teaching law no. 56, dated 15 June 1956, and amendments. There are 3

-Membership of the Union Fund (national teachers’ syndicate fund) is optional for teachers who are not in the Provident Fund, but compulsory for all Provident Fund (Cadre) members.
+Membership of the Union Fund (national teachers’ syndicate fund) is optional for teachers who are not in the Provident Fund, but compulsory by law for all Provident Fund (Cadre) members.

 The benefits of contributing to the Union Fund, include 2nd class medical insurance with in-patient and out-patient cover.
 There is a one-off registration fee of LL 500,000 and a monthly contribution of LL 60,000 from salary.

 On request, the benefits may be extended to other members of the family, if they are registered under your name in Social Security.
 The additional monthly contributions are: